wujiajunhahah/chi2026/CHI2026_GestureFlow_Poster_Paper.md

 Our interaction philosophy is fundamentally different from traditional productivity tools:

-**Traditional Approach**: Systems actively control user behavior through强制打断, fixed schedules, or gamification elements.
+**Traditional Approach**: Systems actively control user behavior through forced interruptions, fixed schedules, or gamification elements.
 Users must adapt their workflow to the tool's requirements.

 **Calm Approach**: GestureFlow continuously monitors user state but only intervenes when intervention is genuinely beneficial and well-timed.
 Users always maintain control over whether to accept or ignore suggestions.